Product updates, guides, and more

 We all make mistakes.
 Mine?
 I deployed a new version of the site and forgot to protect the /register route.
 Then I went AFK.
 By the time I checked back, over 250 fake accounts had been created by bots.

-This happened while working on StatusPage.me, and it was a good reminder that “small” auth endpoints still need boring, reliable protection.
+This happened while building StatusPage.me, and it was a good reminder that “small” auth endpoints still need boring, reliable protection — even on a product that serves status pages, not financial data.

 The good news?
-I had already been working on a small invisible captcha library - a honeypot-based solution that’s effortless for users but brutal on bots.
+I had already been working on a small invisible captcha library: a honeypot-based solution that costs zero UX friction for real users but stops most bots instantly.
 I finalized it, integrated it, and released it as gocaptcha.

 How do you stop spam signups with a honeypot captcha?